My Period is 27 Days Late, What is Going On With Me?

 Period problems are a common issue for women.
-Menstrual cycle changes can cause discomfort and general confusion for those experiencing late or abnormal cycles.
-If your period is late, and you want to figure out what is going on, you have come to the right place.
+Menstrual cycle changes can cause discomfort and confusion for those experiencing late or abnormal cycles.
+If your period is late, and you want to figure out what is happening, you have come to the right place.

 What is a Menstrual Cycle?

-The menstrual cycle refers to the preparations a women’s body goes through every 28 to 35 days in order to prepare her body for pregnancy.
-If conception does not occur the lining will shed through the vagina along with the unfertilized egg.
+The menstrual cycle refers to the preparations a women’s body goes through every 28 to 35 days to prepare her body for pregnancy.
+Moreover, if conception does not occur, the lining and the unfertilized egg will shed through the vagina.
 This shedding is referred to as a monthly period.

-Normal menstrual cycles, periods, occur between 21 days and 35 days, and they can last for two to seven days.
-Cycles often vary from woman to woman.
+Regular menstrual cycles, periods, occur between 21 days and 35 days, and they can last for two to seven days.
+Processes often vary from woman to woman.

-Some women experience very heavy and long cycles, while others may have short cycles with light bleeding.
-Some women’s cycles are quite painful and may require homeopathic treatments such as hot water bottles or over-the-counter pain medication and other women may not even notice any symptoms.
+Some women experience heavy and long cycles, while others may have short processes with light bleeding.
+Some women’s cycles are painful and may require homeopathic treatments such as hot water bottles or over-the-counter pain medication; Other women may not notice any symptoms.

-No matter what your symptoms are, it is important to know what is normal for you.
-A great way to do this is through some of the many free apps that track your menstrual cycle for you.
-Not only do these help you stay prepared for the onset of your period, but they also allow you to notice any abnormalities and to report these accurately to your doctor.
+No matter your symptoms, knowing what is normal for you is essential.
+A great way to do this is through some of the many free apps that track your menstrual cycle.
+Not only do these help you stay prepared for the onset of your period, but they also allow you to notice any abnormalities and report these accurately to your doctor.

 Connect With Online Doctors 24/7

-When tracking your period, be sure to note:
+When tracking your period, be sure to note the following:

 What is an Abnormal Menstrual cycle?

 Changes to your cycle can happen, and many can be easily explained.
-It is important to track what is normal for you so you can report any changes or concerns with your doctor.
+It is essential to track what is normal for you so you can report any changes or concerns to your doctor.
 Some menstrual issues to be on the lookout for include:

-• A flow that is lighter or heavier than normal for you
+- A flow that is lighter or heavier than usual for you

 Potential Causes of Abnormal Menstruation

-Period problems exist, however, pinning down the causes of abnormal menstrual cycles can be challenging, and lab work is important to determine what is going on with your abnormal menstrual cycle.
+Period problems exist.
+However, pinning down the causes of abnormal menstrual cycles can be challenging, and lab work is essential to determine what is going on with your irregular menstrual cycle.

 Related: Natural Remedies that Pregnant Women Should Avoid